Online Learning: A Modern Introduction Using Convex Optimization: Application: Agnostic PAC Learning

-It should be clear that this is just an optimization problem and we are interested in upper bounding the suboptimality gap.
+It should be clear that this is just an optimization problem and the one above is just the suboptimality gap.
 In this view, the objective of machine learning can be considered as a particular optimization problem.

 \begin{remark} Note that this is not the only way to approach the problem of learning.
 Indeed, the regret minimization model is an alternative model to learning.
-Moreover, another approach would be to try to estimate the distribution $\rho$ and then solve the risk minimization problem, the approach usually taken in Statistics.
+Moreover, another approach would be to try to estimate the distribution $\rho$ and then solve the risk minimization problem.
 No approach is superior to the other and each of them has its pros and cons. \end{remark}

 Given that we have access to the distribution $\rho$ through samples drawn from it, any procedure we might think to use to minimize the risk will be stochastic in nature.
-This means that we cannot assure a deterministic guarantee.
+This means that we cannot provide a deterministic guarantee.
 Instead, \emph{we can try to prove that with high probability our minimization procedure will return a solution that is close to the minimizer of the risk}.
 It is also intuitive that the precision and probability we can guarantee must depend on how many samples we draw from $\rho$.